 Consultation Support

 The Violence Against Women Act (VAWA) requires the Departments of Justice, Health and Human Services, and the Interior to consult with Indian Tribes on an annual basis.
-This broad level interaction on a nation-to-nation basis provides Tribal governments and the United States to discuss matters that impact the safety of Indian women and to propose strategies to address these critical issues.
+This broad level interaction on a nation-to-nation basis provides Tribal governments and the United States to discuss matters that impact the safety of Nati women and to propose strategies to address these critical issues.

 Tribal Title, Section 903 Tribal Consultation Mandate